umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Licensing/index.md

    ![Lic Placement](images/lic.png)

 # Getting an Umbraco Plumber License

-If you want to buy a Plumber license please reach out to the sales team on **suits@umbraco.com**
+If you want to buy a Plumber license, please reach out to the sales team through **suits@umbraco.com**.

 :::note
 The test license is restricted to sites running in a development environment, with a debugger attached (ie hitting F5 in Visual Studio, in Debug mode, will enable the test license).